push-protocol/push-governance/draft-proposal-template.md

 # Draft Proposal - Template

+## Use this template as referance to prepare your draft proposal.

 __Title:__ [Draft Proposal] - The title is a few words, not a complete sentence

 __Link to previous proposal draft(if applicable):__ Provide the governance forum url of the previous proposal draft